 How Many Disney Vacation Club Points Do You Need?

 Deciding on how many DVC points to buy can make Disney Vacation Club work best for you.
-To maintain all DVC benefits from the Blue Membership card, you must own at least 75 points that are purchased directly from Disney.
-Benefits include early access to popular events and tickets, discounts on shopping and dining, as well as access to Members Only lounges throughout the parks and resorts.
+To maintain all DVC benefits from the Blue Membership card, you must own at least 150 points that are purchased directly from Disney.
+Benefits include early access to popular events and tickets, discounts on shopping and dining, and Members Only lounges throughout the parks and resorts.

 Besides these benefits, you should also consider a few other things, such as: